forax/beautiful_logger/README.md

 # beautiful_logger
 Yet another logger API in Java with beautiful features

-Technically it's not a new logging API but more a wrapper (like SLF4J) around any logging libraries you want to use.
-With Java 9 comes the new shiny Java System.Logger API ([JEP 264](http://openjdk.java.net/jeps/264)) that allow to plug any library (any LoggerFinder) as a backend.
+With Java 9 comes with the Java System.Logger API ([JEP 264](http://openjdk.java.net/jeps/264)) that allows to plug any logging libraries (any LoggerFinder) as a backend but defined a straw API.

-This API is a mostly-zero-overhead wrapper on top the System.Logger API with a familiar (info, error, etc) that let you configure/re-configure the logger dynamically in a programmatic way.
+beautiful_logger is a mostly-zero-overhead wrapper on top the System.Logger API with a familiar API (info, error, etc) that let you configure/re-configure the logger dynamically in a programmatic way.

 This library required Java 9 and obviously is fully Java 9 compatible.